All comments are moderated and need to be reviewed before being displayed publicly.

-Disqus is a great tool but once in a while a comment that shouldn't be on the site manages to slip through.
-If you notice a comment on Global Voices that was approved by Disqus that contains hate speech, obscenity, or personal attacks, please contact the news editor or managing editor immediately.
+If you notice a comment on Global Voices that was already approved that contains hate speech, obscenity, or personal attacks, please contact your newsroom editor, managing editor or translation manager immediately.

 - Do not submit your comment more than once or it may be identified as spam;